mudaston/Portfolio/README.md

 </p>

-This site is like a portfolio.
+This site is for practice only, this is not my real portfolio.

 <br/>